 In this post, we‘ll dive into augmented reality and explain what it is, how it works, and how it’s used to improve customer experience.

-To grasp the impact that AR has on customer service, you first need to understand how it works.
 AR technology supplements reality with added digital elements.
-Computer-generated content is overlaid onto the real world and the actual reality becomes 'augmented.'
+Computer-generated content is overlaid onto the real world — and the actual reality becomes ‘augmented.’

 That might sound complicated, but chances are you've already used or heard of some form of AR technology.
 For example, AR is frequently used by TV commentators when discussing live sports, like in the example below.